zdravkov/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/ChartCategoryAxisItemLine.md

     ?>

 ### width
-The width of the line.
-This will also effect the major and minor ticks, but not the grid lines.
+The width of the line in pixels.
+Also affects the major and minor ticks, but not the grid lines.

 #### Returns
 `\Kendo\Dataviz\UI\ChartCategoryAxisItemLine`